 What is local SEO?

 It is a Search Optimization technique that helps local businesses show up in local searches.
-For example, Pizza place near me, Plumber near me, Construction company in Dallas, etc.
+For example, a Pizza place near me, Plumber near me, a Construction company in Dallas, etc.

 What does Local Search Optimization involve?

 Local SEO uses a variety of strategies to get the site ranked in local search results:

 - Cleanup local directory entries for NAP (Name, Address, Phone) consistency

 - Verify & Claim Google My Business (GMB) listing

 - Verify & Claim Bing Places for Business page

 - Submit to Local Data Aggregators such as Localeze, InfoGroup, Acxiom & Factual